 2) Advertising through social media

 According to research, nine out of ten companies now use some form of social media to attract and source candidates and around a quarter of all job seekers use social media as their main tool when looking for work.
 This means having a strong presence on Twitter, LinkedIn, Instagram and Facebook is very important when it comes to the remote job posting and sharing your opportunities as wide as possible.

 Toggl is actively promoting their job posting on Twitter and Facebook:

 3) Local meetup groups

-Although remote hiring is more focused on the global than the local, you shouldn't eschew local resources completely.
-Many remote recruiters have reported good success rates through using influential meetup groups in their area.
+Although remote hiring is more focused on the global than the local, you shouldn’t eschew local resources completely.
+Many remote recruiters have reported good success rates by using influential meetup groups in their area.
 You can find out about recruiter meetup groups close to you, or even start your own meetup group, through the Meetup website.

 4) Your company website and blog